Warren Buffett Ratio Tops 216%, Valuation Metrics Mimic 1999 Crash As Powell Says Stocks Are 'Fairly Highly Valued' Amid Looming Bubble Speculations - SPDR S&P 500 (ARCA:SPY)

 Buffett Indicators Flashes Warning Signals

-Two of the most closely watched long-term indicators are fueling the debate.
-The Total Market Cap to GDP ratio, often referred to as the “Buffett Indicator,” has surged to 216.6%, significantly above its historical average, according to data from LongTermTrends.
+Two of the most-watched long-term indicators are fueling the debate.
+The Total Market Cap to GDP ratio, often called the “Buffett Indicator,” has soared to 216.6%, significantly above its historical mean, according to the data by LongTermTrends.

 Valuation Ratios Indicate Stocks Are Overpriced